SKH-TMS/ProjectManagerProfile-and-CreateProject/README.md

 ## Make it work

 in order to make this work you have to delete the projects collection from ther team_management_db Database

+# Project Creation Form is improved in Repo # T27